whudk/EVLab-CMCD/README.md

 EVLab-SHPCD dataset is a cross-modal change detection benchmark proposed and leaded by Prof. Xiangyun Hu and created by Dr. Kai Deng and other EVLab members.
 EVLab being the abbreviation for the Earth vision Laboratory at Wuhan University in Hubei Province, China, and SHPCD being the name of the dataset.

-The dataset consists of a training set comprising 5225 pairs and a validation set comprising 397 pairs.
-The image pixel resolution is 512×512, with a spatial resolution of 0.8 meters.

 The dataset is divided into a training set containing 5225 pairs and a validation set with 397 pairs.
 Each image has a pixel resolution of 512×512 and a spatial resolution of 0.8 meters.

 Image Components